RULE Engine

 HousePanel can be used to automate things in your home using the integrated HousePanel Rules engine.
-The Rules engine is activated using the Tile Customizer.
+The Rule engine is activated using the Tile Customizer.
 To define a rule add a new field and select the type “Rule” from the drop down box as shown below:

 You must then enter a unique “User Field Name”.
 This name should be a simple word without spaces and without special characters, and it should not be the same name as one of the existing fields.

 The Rule is then defined in the “Custom Rule” text box shown in the upper right corner of the above figure.
+Rules are written in plain text using an if-then language construct with the “if” block separated from the “then” block uisng a simple comma.
+Multiple “then” commands can be provided by separating them with commas.

 Simple HousePanel Rules